 Seven issues that upset clients.
 And when clients are upset, either you won’t make the sale or you might not get paid.

-I have an audacious goal for 2014.
-I’d like to see it become the year we see a shift in the public perception of the construction industry.
+I have an audacious goal.
+I’d like to see a shift in the public perception of the construction industry.

 You don’t want to lose business because of a comment that you post or email.
 Even if you think it’s hidden in a dark corner, it can cause a problem